COVID-19 incubation timeline: When am I contagious?

 [2 MIN READ]

 An incubation period is the length of time between when you become infected and when you experience symptoms.
-For COVID-19, that could last up to 14 days.
+For COVID-19, that could last up to 5 days after having no symptoms.

 Testing for COVID-19 too soon after exposure may produce false-negative results.

-Most people with COVID-19 are no longer contagious 10 days after they first have symptoms and have been fever free for at least three days.
+Most people with COVID-19 are no longer contagious 5 days after they first have symptoms and have been fever-free for at least three days.

 An infection’s incubation period is the length of time between when you first become infected and when you begin to experience symptoms.
-For COVID-19, that timeline stretches anywhere from the first day after your exposure through the 14 days that follow.
-And you can be contagious at any point – even if you don’t have any symptoms.
+For COVID-19, that timeline stretches anywhere from the first day after your exposure through 5 days after experiencing no symptoms.

 We know it can be confusing to keep track of the all the different guidelines and recommendations.
 Here’s a timeline of COVID-19’s incubation period with answers to some of your most pressing questions.
 If you have tested positive for COVID-19, or have been exposed it’s important to check in with your doctor who can monitor your symptoms and determine treatment and give guidance on quarantine and testing.

 Find a doctor

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.